Medicare 101 for OMS

 Dawn Jackson, DrPH, RHIA, CCS-P, FAHIMA

 Dr. Jackson’s areas of expertise include healthcare reimbursement systems, coding and billing processes, medical law and healthcare management.
-A certified coding specialist, she has trained physicians and their staff for more than 26 years and has presented coding courses for the American Association of Oral and Maxillofacial Surgeons for almost 23 years.
+A certified coding specialist, she has trained physicians and their staff for more than 27 years and has presented coding courses for the American Association of Oral and Maxillofacial Surgeons for over 25 years.

 Continuing Education Provider Approval